moodham/electric/README.md

-This repository contains the Django application which powers(http://electric-wiring.ir/).
+This repository contains the Django application (http://electric-wiring.ir/).

 ## What's in it?